student0Zero/Spinning-Plates-Budgeter/README.md

 - `pip3 install dj3-cloudinary-storage`

 2. Once you have installed any relevant dependencies or libraries, such as the ones listed above, it is important to create a **requirements.txt** file and add all installed libraries to it with the `pip3 freeze --local > requirements.txt` command in the terminal.

-3. Create a new Django project in the terminal `django-admin startproject hatanatata .`
+3. Create a new Django project in the terminal `django-admin startproject spinning-plates-budgeter .`

-4. Create a new app eg. `python3 mangage.py startapp review`
+4. Create a new app eg. `python3 mangage.py startapp review`.

 5. Add this to list of **INSTALLED_APPS** in **settings.py** - 'review',

 6. Create a superuser for the project to allow Admin access and enter credentials: `python3 manage.py createsuperuser`

 7. Migrate the changes with commands: `python3 manage.py migrate`

 8. An **env.py** file must be created to store all protected data such as the **DATABASE_URL** and **SECRET_KEY**.
 These may be called upon in your project's **settings.py** file along with your Database configurations.
 The **env.py** file must be added to your **gitignore** file so that your important, protected information is not pushed to public viewing on GitHub.
 For adding to **env.py**:

 - `import os`